juv/vibranceGUI/README.md

 # vibranceGUI
 VibranceGUI is a Windows Utility written in C# that automates NVIDIAs Digitial Vibrance Control and AMDs Saturation for Counter-Strike: Global Offensive by utilizing native graphic card driver APIs.

 As of 18th April 2015, vibranceGUI also fully supports AMD graphic cards.
-Prior to that, vibanceGUI was developed to support NVIDIA graphic cards only.
+Prior to that, vibranceGUI was developed to support NVIDIA graphic cards only.

 More information and binary download available at: http://vibrance.pushre.de/